 Every top distance thrower has a variation of this 360 technique before the release.
 None have been proven to be better than others and since you are not looking to throw 200 plus yards, whatever works for you will be fine.
 To begin, I’ll describe what worked for me.
 As an active ultimate player, you already have the backhand throw.
 Adding a 360 rotation before the release won’t take long and you will feel the extra power right away.

-Once your 360 is perfected you can walk or run-up with as many steps as you like, the last four steps will always be the same.
-Begin the four step 360 by stepping with your left foot, now as you step with your right foot move your right arm with the disc forward.
+Once your 360 is perfected you can walk or run up with as many steps as you like, the last four steps will always be the same.
+Begin the four-step 360 by stepping with your left foot, now as you step with your right foot move your right arm with the disc forward.
 As you take the next step with your left foot forcefully move your right arm backward, this will begin your body’s rotation.
 As you swing your arm back, move your right foot and leg back in the same direction of the rotation.
 This will add momentum to your 360 rotation.
 You will release the disc on the next step with your left foot.
-Your right arm really helps to begin, lead and guide the body through the entire 360 rotation.
+The right arm movement will lead the body through the entire 360 rotation.

 Forehand Frisbee Pull.

 Today, every top ultimate player has a decent forehand pass.
-If you would also like to develop a power forehand for the huck and pull, I have a power throwing technique I call a “360 whip forehand.”
+If you would also like to develop a power forehand for the huck and pull, I have a power throwing technique I call a “360-whip forehand.”
 This technique will increase speed for your huck and distance with float for your pull.
-Even against erratic headwinds adding a 360 to your forehand will help to power your pull to the back of your opponents end-zone.
-The “360 whip forehand,” is thrown with a slightly different release, than a pass.
-Adding a 360 degree arm motion visually compares to a third baseman scooping up the ground ball and sidearm throwing the runner out at first.
+Even against erratic headwinds adding a 360 whip to your forehand will help to power your pull to the back of your opponent’s end-zone or hit a forward with a speedy huck before the defense has had time to respond.
+The “360 whip forehand,” is thrown with a slightly different release, then a pass.
+Adding a 360-degree arm whip motion visually compares to a third baseman scooping up the ground ball and sidearm throwing the runner out at first.

-History note: Prior to the invention of today’s beveled edge golf disc, the two longest distance throws ever recorded using the old rounded rim disc designs that includes the Wham-O World Class Models and the Discraft Ultra-Star are Victor Malafronte’s 538 feet and Ken Westerfield’s 552 feet in the 1970s.
-Both used the run-up and 360 whip forehand technique described in this article.
+History note: Prior to the invention of today’s beveled edge golf disc, the two longest distance throws ever recorded using the old rounded rim disc designs that include the Wham-O World Class Models and the Discraft Ultra-Star are Victor Malafronte’s 538 feet and Ken Westerfield’s 552 feet in the 1970s.
+Both throwers used the run-up and 360-whip forehand techniques described in this article.
 Both distance record throws were with a 119gm 40 mold World Class Frisbee.

 360 Whip Forehand Instruction and Practice.